piyushc98/superstore-sales-dashboard/README.md

 the Kaggle Superstore dataset (9,800 rows).

 ## 🔗 Dashboard File
-Download the .pbix file above to explore the interactive dashboard in Power BI Desktop.
+Download the Superstore_Sales_Dashboard.pbix file above to explore the interactive dashboard in Power BI Desktop.

 ## 📸 Screenshots